 Washington Dual Language Academy

-The English-Spanish Two-Way Dual Language Program allows students in prekindergarten through eighth grade to learn in Spanish and in English.
-Each classroom is comprised of native English-speakers and native Spanish-speakers.
-The richness of our diverse student population is an added bonus for our community.
+The English-Spanish Two-Way Dual Language Program allows kindergarten through eighth-grade students to learn in Spanish and English.
+Each classroom is comprised of native English speakers and native Spanish speakers.
+Our community benefits from the richness of our diverse student population.

 Enrollment to Washington Dual Language Academy